arrudeboy/backend-challenge/README.md

 Import this [postman collection](tenpo-backend-challenge.postman_collection.json) in order to start testing the REST API endpoints.
 There are also extra requests in this collection to interact with the percentage-external-service

+#### swagger

+> :exclamation: :collision: Unexpected behaviour is taking place with spring boot 3 and swagger, thus it leads the fact that the documentation cannot be displayed at common urls (http://localhost:8080/swagger-ui.html or http://localhost:8080/swagger-ui/index.html).
+A 404 response is returned when trying access these urls.

+## final thoughts

+The challenge was fine.
+Some requirements, specifically the technical ones were too generic and vague.
+I decided not to use Webflux, and instead I opted to use Virtual Thread support on Spring Boot regarding the fact that it is a final feature in Java 21.
+In my opinion, reactive programming is not needed nowadays in mostly common scenarios and if you ask for performance, high-conconcurrency and scalability in Java, might be it's time to delve into [Project Loom](https://openjdk.org/projects/loom/).

+Speaking about distributed cache with Redis, I did it in the past in other projects by using common libraries like Jedis, but due to lack of time I could not implement it.
+Anyways, I consider that an unnecessary feature regards the challenge scope.
+Going to a kubernetes environment is another story, and again I think that it is out the scope of this challenge.